Torah Studies - Adult Education

 A Torah Studies course delving into the modern lessons from the ancient themes of the weekly Parsha.

 Torah Studies is a series of stimulating text and discussion based classes that take place on a weekly basis.
-These classes will engage you in a multidimensional way by challenging you intellectually, spiritually and emotionally.
+These classes will engage and challenge you intellectually, spiritually and emotionally.
 They explore contemporary issues through a Torah perspective as well as tackling timeless questions in the Jewish tradition.

 Each class is a standalone unit, so feel free to come along when you can.

 Join the discussion, over a bowl of steamy chicken soup!